 Throughout this blog, we will dive into all of these problems and how creating an insights repository helps solve all of these problems and aid in democratizing insights in a structured workflow for knowledge management.
 This blog will also shed light on how smarter research data management with an insights desk or research repository aids in the continuous discovery process, reduces time, and saves costs for research teams and organizations.

-What is an insights and research repository?
+What is a research and insight repository?

 An insights repository or a research repository is defined as a central source of truth that researchers and relevant stakeholders can go to uncover insights into the research that an organization has conducted, both past and present.
 This is a consolidated platform to organize, explore, search and discover all your research data in one organized repository.